alexcoy06/Python-Practice/README.md

 - **Day2:** Using string manipulation to create a tip calculator.
 - **Day3:** Using my understanding of logical operators to create text-based adventure game.
 - **Day4:** Using my understanding for list to create a rock-paper-scissors game.
+- **Day5:** Using my understanding of for loops to create a password generator.

 ## Improvement